nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 According to the logic implemented inside the default signal handler, the devices can either form a network or join an existing network:

-1. Coordinators will first form a network.
+1. Coordinators first form a network.
-   Attempts to form the network will continue infinitely, with a one-second delay between each attempt.
+   Attempts to form the network continue infinitely, with a one-second delay between each attempt.

    .. figure:: /images/zigbee_signal_handler_05_formation.png
       :alt: Forming a network following the generation of ZB_BDB_SIGNAL_FORMATION

       Forming a network following the generation of ZB_BDB_SIGNAL_FORMATION

-   By default, after the successful network formation on the coordinator node, a single-permit join period of 180 seconds will be started, which will allow new Zigbee devices to join the network.
+   By default, after the successful network formation on the coordinator node, a single-permit join period of 180 seconds is started, which allows new Zigbee devices to join the network.
 #.
-Other devices will then join an existing network during this join period.
+Other devices then join an existing network during this join period.

     * When a device has joined and :ref:`zarco_network_rejoin` is running, the procedure is cancelled.
-    * If no device has joined and the procedure is not running, the procedure will be started.
+    * If no device has joined and the procedure is not running, the procedure is started.

    .. figure:: /images/zigbee_signal_handler_06_steering.png
       :alt: Forming a network following the generation of ZB_BDB_SIGNAL_STEERING